 - Relieve Sore Muscles: Dilute in carrier oil or lotion then gently massage on the affected area.
 Repeat up to three times a day.
 For no more than one week.

-- Acne: Dip a Q-tip into the oil and apply directly to zits aka acne.
+- Acne: Dip a Q-tip into the oil and apply directly to zits aka acne - and ONLY right on the spot.
 The oil will kill the bacteria and reduce the inflammation.
 For the very best results, do this twice a day morning and night immediately after washing your face.
 For no more than one week.

 - Mouthwash: Add a few drops to a glass of water to sweeten your breath and kill the bacteria that can lead to gum disease and gingivitis.
 Gurgle and spit out.

 Oregano oil is a potent drug.
 I recently had an inflammation in my groin, and treated it with five drops of oregano oil mixed with 2 tbsp. of olive oil and rubbed it into the area over a few days.
 The Inflammation disappeared, but it also upset my stomach – for one day.
 I’m quite sensitive, so it's not everybody that will have that experience, but this is just to point out that oregano oil that is to be used as medicine and only in very small doses.
 Should not be used by children, pregnant or nursing women.